 The highest voltages at all PTF buses must be equal to or lower than 1.05 per unit.

 The only exception is that higher voltages are permitted where the Transmission Owner has determined that all equipment at those buses is rated to operate at the higher voltage.
-The planner should consult with the Transmission Owner and ISO-NE to determine if the exception applies to any buses in the study area.
+The planner should consult with the Transmission Owner and the ISO to determine if the exception applies to any buses in the study area.

 Line End Open Contingencies